vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD01_LAB_MANUAL.md

 2. Add an ADO.NET Entity Data Model to the project.

-3. Connect to the **SQLServerName.database.windows.net** server with the sign-in name and the password that you used in the previous task (replace **SQLServerName** with the server name you have written down in the previous exercise), and then select the **BlueYonder** database.
+    a.
+Connect to the **SQLServerName.database.windows.net** server with the sign-in name and the password that you used in the previous task (replace **SQLServerName** with the server name you have written down in the previous exercise), and then select the **BlueYonder** database.

-4. Make sure to select the option to include the database password in the connection string.
+    b.
+Make sure to select the option to include the database password in the connection string.
-5. Import the **Locations** and **Travelers** tables.
+    c.
+Import the **Locations** and **Travelers** tables.
-6. Save the EDMX file after it opens, and then close it.
+    d.
+Save the EDMX file after it opens, and then close it.

    >**Results** : After completing this exercise, you should have created Entity Framework wrappers for the **BlueYonder** database.